 If a person has a longer muscle, his punching power will be less compared to the person with shorter muscles.

 Fast Twitch To Slow Twitch Muscle Ratio

-There are two types of fiber in our musles.
-Fast twitch and slow twitch musle fiber.
-Slow twitch musle fibers are suitable for long term use and endurance.
-On the other hand fast twitch fibers are for extreme and explosive powers.
+There are two types of fiber in our muscles.
+Fast-twitch and slow-twitch muscle fiber.
+Slow-twitch musle fibers are suitable for long-term use and endurance.
+On the other hand, fast-twitch fibers are for extreme and explosive powers.
 Our muscles have both of these fibers in variable proportions.

-A person having higher proportion of fast twitch fibers will punch harder even if he is skinny and have very low muscle mass.
-This ratio is something detemined by genetics and cannot be increased by any means.
+A person having higher proportion of fast-twitch fibers will punch harder even if he is skinny and have very low muscle mass.
+This ratio is something determined by genetics and cannot be increased by any means.